karencardiel/preprocessing-techniques/README.md

-# preprocessing-techniques
 # Gender Inequality Data Processing

-This Google Colab notebook demonstrates the data processing steps applied to the "gender_inequality_index.csv" dataset, which contains various indicators of gender inequality across countries.
-The goal is to clean and prepare the data for analysis.
-The steps performed include:
+This project focuses on cleaning and processing the "gender_inequality_index.csv" dataset, which contains indicators of gender inequality across different countries.
+The goal is to prepare the data for further analysis and help uncover patterns in gender inequality.

 - Removing unwanted or irrelevant values.
 - Eliminating duplicate entries.